markmeeus/MarcelloDB/docs/README.md

 In other words: **not ready for production apps yet.**
 We hope to be production ready at the end of 2016.

+##Need Support?
+After 1.0 is released, you'll be able to get developer support as part of the Pro/Support Package.
+This package will also include [MarcelloDB.Encryption](encryption.html).

+Please contact mark.meeus@gmail.com if interested.